 Much of the agenda will be devoted to the election of a new bishop to succeed Bishop Rogness, who retires in June.
-You have heard and you will continue to hear reminders to identify your voting members early so that they can be prepared for the election by attending the conference assemblies and the candidate forums.
+You have heard and you will continue to hear reminders to identify your voting members early so that they can be prepared for the election by attending the candidate forums on April 26 and 28.

 Sixty percent of the people who will elect the new bishop in May will be lay voting members from our congregations.
 People who find themselves called on to vote in May and have not had the opportunity to participate in the preliminary events in the bishop election process will be at an unfortunate disadvantage.
-So identify your voting members early and encourage them along the way to become informed.
+So encourage your voting members along the way to become informed.
 The more who participate in these discerning discussions, the better for the whole of the synod’s life.

 Download the 2014 Voting Member Allocation Chart (PDF) Last updated Feb.
 5, 2014

 Here’s another thing that will be different at this year’s synod assembly—the number of people who attend will likely increase because of interest in the bishop election, and Saturday crowds will be as large as or larger than Friday.
 Planning for the most effective use of space, for more efficient ways to serve lunches, and for handling overflow crowds is underway and will be communicated in the months ahead via e-news and on the synod website.